morphym/fract/README.md

-# ChaosFiber-256
+# FRACT-256

 A Hyperchaotic, Quantum-Resistant, Minimalist Cryptographic Hash implementation in Rust.

 ## Overview

-ChaosFiber-256 (FRACT) is a cryptographic hash function that leverages hyperchaotic dynamical systems on finite modular lattices to achieve provable diffusion, natural quantum resistance, and exceptional performance.
+FRACT is a cryptographic hash function that leverages hyperchaotic dynamical systems on finite modular lattices to achieve provable diffusion, natural quantum resistance, and exceptional performance.
 By eschewing traditional S-boxes and large constant arrays in favor of coupled chaotic maps with positive Lyapunov exponents, the design achieves cryptographically secure avalanche effects through deterministic chaos.

 ## Features